 "reserve for the signification of Her Majesty’s pleasure any Bill which appears to him, acting in his discretion ... to be inconsistent with any obligation of Her Majesty or of Her Majesty’s Government in the United Kingdom towards any other state or power or any international organization.'

 The section also allows the Governor to refuse to sign a Bill that is considered to be:

 By the end of the year, same-sex couples visiting Bermuda who wanted to become married on their vacation were in a state of limbo.
 Cruise ships had been planning to accommodate such couples during cruises.
 Alternately, such couples could be married in a Registrar's Office or elsewhere on the island.
 Many couples took advantage of this option.
-More than 60 percent of all notices of marriage in Bermuda show couples living together in North America or Europe ... before the ceremony."
+More than 60 percent of all notices of marriage posted in Bermuda show that couples were living together in North America or Europe, and had arranged to marry to come to Bermuda while on vacation and be married."
 7

 2018-JAN: There are indications that groups working to attain Bermuda's independence from Britain will pounce on the same-sex marriage issue if the Governor vetoes the bill.